-23 Top-Rated Products for Kickstarting a Clean Beauty Routine
+23 Top-Rated Products for Kick-Starting a Clean Beauty Routine

 Love Beauty and Planet Tea Tree and Vetiver Body Wash

-The scents in these drugstore body washes are made of ethically-derived ingredients, while the packaging is made of 100% recyclable plastic.
+The scents in these drugstore body washes are made of ethically derived ingredients, while the packaging is made of 100-percent recyclable plastic.

 $6.99 at Target